askiiart/cat2text-rs/README.md

 ### Shell completions

-To generate shell completions, you can run `cat2text generate-$(basename $SHELL)-completions | source` on *nix systems using bash, zsh, or fish.
+To generate shell completions, you can run `cat2text gen-completion $(basename $SHELL) | source` on *nix systems using bash, zsh, or fish.